javud/spottersense/README.md

 - Beeper/LEDs for feedback
 - Breadboards, wires, and power supplies

-## Set-up Instructions
+## Set-up
-- Instructions and additional information can be found in the [full project report](https://github.com/javud/spottersense/SpotterSenseReport.pdf)
+- Instructions for set-up and additional information can be found in the [full project report](https://github.com/javud/spottersense/SpotterSenseReport.pdf)
+- You will need to download and run the file SERVER.ino on the Central Hub Arduino and the file CLIENT.ino on the Parking Spot Sensor(s) Arduino

 ## References
 - [Arduino Documentation](https://www.arduino.cc/)